 - Synchronize your photos, videos, calendar, some office documents, contacts, and emails.

-The good thing about iCloud Control Panel for Windows is that it does not include too many settings.
+The good thing about the iCloud Control Panel for Windows is that it does not include too many settings.
 So, it is really simple to use.

 How to Save Files on iCloud from Your PC

 To save files to iCloud from your PC you just simply need to drag and drop the files into the iCloud Drive folder on your Windows PC.
-Then, the program will automatically upload content to the iCloud in the background.
+Then, the program will automatically upload content to iCloud in the background.

 Additionally, the iCloud app for Windows keeps your Mozilla Firefox, Google Chrome, or Internet Explorer bookmarks on your PC in sync with your Safari bookmarks.
-You can also set up iCloud Photo Sharing using Photo Steam.
+You can also set up iCloud Photo Sharing using Photo Stream.
 It will automatically download the most recent photos from your iOS devices to your PC.